 A fitted sheet

 Folding a fitted sheet is one of the great mysteries of life.
 Are you one of those people who look enviously at the inside of your BFF's linen closet in wonderment at how she gets her fitted sheets to lay so flat instead of all bunched up (like it is in your closet)?
 Once you learn the tricks, you too can have a linen closet straight out of the Crate and Barrel catalog.
 Follow these four simple steps from Real Simple:

 - Lay out the sheet.
 Spread the sheet on a flat surface, fitted corners up.

 - Fold in half and tuck in corners.
 Fold sheet in half horizontally, tucking the fitted top corners into the fitted bottom corners.

 If you're a visual learner, watch this video to get the lowdown — and never be embarrassed by the state of your linen closet again.

 How to fold a yoga mat

 Did you even know there was a right way to do this?
-Turns out that once you learn the t-shirt folding process, you'll shave minutes off your laundry routine, maybe even a full hour by year's end.
-But it's probably not the time-saving that'll make you want to learn this technique; it's that the inside of your t-shirt drawer will look like a display shelf at the Gap.
-Check out the videos to learn this positively magical technique.
+Turns out that once you learn the T-shirt folding process, you'll shave minutes off your laundry routine, maybe even a full hour by year's end.
+But it's probably not the time-saving that'll make you want to learn this technique; it's that the inside of your T-shirt drawer will look like a display shelf at the Gap.
+Check out the video to learn this positively magical technique.